Measles

 Once a person has become infected, no specific treatment is available, although supportive care may improve outcomes.
 Such care may include oral rehydration solution (slightly sweet and salty fluids), healthy food, and medications to control the fever.
 Antibiotics should be prescribed if secondary bacterial infections such as ear infections or pneumonia occur.
 Vitamin A supplementation is also recommended for children under the age of 5.
 Among cases reported in the U.S. between 1985 and 1992, death occurred in 0.2% of cases, but may be up to 10% in people with malnutrition.
 Most of those who die from the infection are less than five years old.

-The measles vaccine is safe and very effective at preventing the disease, and is often delivered in combination with other vaccines.
+The measles vaccine is safe and very effective at preventing the disease and is often delivered in combination with other vaccines.
 Due to the ease with which measles is transmitted from person to person in a community, more than 95% of the community must be vaccinated in order to achieve herd immunity.
 Vaccination resulted in an 80% decrease in deaths from measles between 2000 and 2017, with about 85% of children worldwide having received their first dose as of 2017.
-Measles affects about 20 million people a year, primarily in the developing areas of Africa and Asia.
+Measles affects about 10 million people a year, primarily in the developing areas of Africa and Asia.
 It is one of the leading vaccine-preventable disease causes of death.
 In 1980, 2.6 million people died from measles, and in 1990, 545,000 died due to the disease; by 2014, global vaccination programs had reduced the number of deaths from measles to 73,000.
-Despite these trends, rates of disease and deaths increased from 2017 to 2019 due to a decrease in vaccination.
+Despite these trends, rates of disease and deaths have increased from 2017 onwards due to a decrease in vaccination.